omsf/joint-demo/script.md

 ways to use OpenFE, a CLI which provides easy access to the most common functionality and a Python API which enables a wider set of features and options.
 Here we'll be using the CLI, but there's lots of cool stuff in the API too.

-Here we'll be using the API in three parts - okay, two and hand-waving one - to go from a protein in a PDB file and a set of ligands in an SDF file to delta G values.
+Here we'll be using the CLI in three parts - okay, two and hand-waving one - to go from a protein in a PDB file and a set of ligands in an SDF file to delta G values.
 Basically, we prepare, run, and analyze simulations with the following three commands.